 Quality & Awards

-The main focus of Windom Area Hospital’s quality program is a positive outcome for our customers.
+The main focus of Windom Area Health’s quality program is a positive outcome for our customers.

-Quality improvement initiatives or projects are chosen based on Windom Area Hospital, Sanford Health, and national priorities in health care.
+Quality improvement initiatives or projects are chosen based on Windom Area Health, Sanford Health, and national priorities in health care.

 - Evaluation and follow-up of patient satisfaction surveys areas of concern